God, the "Great Iconoclast."

 Picture

-Instead, the album turned into a vehicle for hm to process their entire experience as a couple from falling in love, manifested by the Rodin sculpture of "the Kiss" to bitter divorce symbolized by the burning, crumbling construction.
-What had seemed so solid, is falling down.
+The album turned into a vehicle for Marvin Gaye to process their entire experience as a couple from falling in love, manifested by the Rodin sculpture of "the Kiss" to bitter divorce symbolized by the burning, crumbling construction.

 The Big Book pages 64 and 66